-We love cooking rice in the Instant Pot and wanted to share with you our favourite pressure cooker biryani recipes.
+We love cooking rice in the pressure cooker and wanted to share with you our favourite Instant Pot biryani recipes.
 These Indian-inspired one-pot meal wonders will both nourish and satiate you and your family.

 Biryani is a staple in Indian cuisine, comprised of heavily seasoned rice and meat, fish, or vegetables.
 Sometimes, it is referred to as spicy rice.
-It’s served up as a hearty and healthy main dish, packing in flavour, protein, and nutrients.
-Occasionally, egg or yoghurt is added to give it a little extra substance.
-It’s naturally gluten-free, made with white or brown rice, and you can often find dairy-free variations or use coconut milk/dairy-free yoghurt if the recipe calls for it.
+It’s served up as a hearty and healthy main dish, packing in flavor, protein, and nutrients.
+Occasionally, egg or yogurt is added to give it a little extra substance.

 Traditionally, the meat and rice are cooked separately.
 With the Instant Pot, we know skipping a few steps (almost) never hurts.
 That’s why we love that it gives us the ability to make everything at once, providing a wonderfully satisfying one-pot meal in a jiffy.